SmartMediQ/mediqaws/README.md

-# [Package Name]
+# mediqaws

-A collection of AWS clients for SmartMediQ.
+A collection of AWS clients, and asecrets manager.

 ## Install